 This lack of visibility and control over public cloud workloads is a growing source of frustration for InfoSec teams.
 “While we did see that to some degree last year, it’s really becoming a sore point for a lot of folks,” Shackleford said.

-Mark Butler, CISO at Qualys, which co-sponsored the study, said he’s noticed this same vexation among many Qualys customers.
+Qualys, which co-sponsored the study, has identified noticed this same vexation among its customers.